 the element is excluded from being included in the Per-STA Profile subelement as described in 35.3.3.4 (Fields and elements not carried in a per-STA profile).

-If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by the reporting STA and the element is outside the Basic Multi-Link element, and there is an element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA carried in the Basic Multi-Link element in that frame (i.e., the element is specific to the reported STA), then the STA receiving the Management frame shall consider the element received in the Management frame outside of the Basic Multi-Link element to not be part of the reported STA’s profile.
+If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame and the element is outside the Basic Multi-Link element, and there is an element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA carried in the Basic Multi-Link element in that frame (i.e., the element is specific to the reported STA), then the STA receiving the Management frame shall consider the element received in the Management frame outside of the Basic Multi-Link element to not be part of the reported STA’s profile.